 Coordinated Youth And Human Services - AIDs patients who are currently in care management may qualify for assistance with medical bills, housing, utilities, and prescriptions.
 2016 Madison Avenue, Granite City, Illinois 62040.
 Call (618) 876-2383

 Food and public aid - Operation food share offers everything from free summer meals for children up to groceries, hot meals, and applications to government benefits.
 Madison County unemployed and low income families can receive help with nutrition from the non-profit.
 Continue with Operation Food Share.

 Madison County Urban League addresses both housing and energy needs.
 Apply for energy bill assistance from LIHEAP.
 This can pay for heating and cooling bills.
 The non-profit agency can also offer housing and foreclosure counseling, budget, debt reduction and home purchase counseling and preparation services.

 MCUL operates as a HUD approved agency.
 While they may have funds or loans for emergency expenses such as back rent, the focus is on addressing employment challenges faced by clients, so this is another resource offered.
 Phone (618) 877-8860, or find more information on Madison Urban League resources.

-Free clothing or furniture banks - Basic needs can be met.
+Free clothing, school items or furniture banks - Basic needs can be met.
 Charities and non-profits either pass out (free free) critical supplies.
 Or a Madison County family can shop at a low cost thrift store.
 There are reduced priced goods such as clothes, furniture, cleaning supplies, furniture for a home and items for seniors.
 Children can also benefit as their parents can apply for free Christmas toys or school supplies.
 More on Madison County free clothing closets, furniture and school supplies.